Megan's Law: What It Is; How It Began

 Allan Marain and Norman Epting, Jr. are New Jersey Megan's Law Lawyers.
 Both lawyers have been in practice since before Megan's Law came into existence.
+Allan is a member of NARSOL (National Association for Rational Sexual Offense Laws).
 Both lawyers are highly qualified to deal with issues indicated above, and to assess eligibility for removal from Megan's Law, and to seek a court order for removal.
 Both are experienced New Jersey sex crimes lawyers.
 Both lawyers can forcefully and effectively represent the accused individual before their ever being subjected to Megan's Law in the first place.

-Persons wishing to explore relief from the horrors of Megan's Law, and persons facing sex charges, are invited to discuss their situation with them.
+Persons wishing to explore relief from the horrors of Megan's Law, and persons facing sex charges, can call their toll-free number, 877-652-6531.

 Trial Transcript | Jobs and Internships

 Abandoned Cars | Appeals | Arson | Assault | Bad Checks | Bribery | Burglary

 CDS in Vehicle | Cell Phones | Child Pornography | Cocaine | Computer Crimes

 Conditional Dismissal | Conspiracy | Credit Card Fraud | Drug Crimes | DWI/DUI